Stackbit-Demos/stackbit-demo-nextjs-book/content/pages/pricing.md

           *   I will think of something to write here later
         content_align: left
         actions:
-          - label: Start with Business sjkdlfja;lsdkfj
+          - label: Start with Business
             url: '#'
             style: primary
             has_icon: false